dfsp-spirit/freesurferformats/README.md

 * GIFTI: General reading is supported based on the [gifti](https://CRAN.R-project.org/package=gifti) and [xml2](https://CRAN.R-project.org/package=xml2) packages.
 GIFTI is a very versatile format that can hold different kinds of data, and *freesurferformats* provides custom readers for morphometry data, surface meshes, labels and annotations.
 The *freesurferformats* also comes with GIFTI write support, including a general data array writer as well as custom writers for the previously listed kinds of neuroimaging data.

-* CIFTI: Reading of morphometry data from CIFTI v2 files (`.dscalar.nii`) is supported based on the [cifti package by John Muschelli](https://CRAN.R-project.org/package=cifti).
+* CIFTI: Reading of morphometry data (`.dscalar.nii`), cortical parcellations (`.dlabel.nii`) and surface time series (`.dtseries.nii`) from CIFTI v2 files is supported based on the [cifti package by John Muschelli](https://CRAN.R-project.org/package=cifti).
 The wrapper functions in freesurferformats support extraction of the data for a specific brain model (surface mesh), and map the data to the appropriate vertex indices of the surface based on the CIFTI metadata.

 ## News